 First-Time Freshmen Under 18 Years Old

-A verification of graduation is required for students who will not be 18 years of age by the first day of instruction at Citrus College.
-The verification must be submitted to the Admissions and Records Office.
+Proof of high school graduation is required for students who will not be 18 years of age by the first day of instruction at Citrus College.
+The proof of high school graduation must be submitted to the Admissions and Records Office.

 Acceptable verification documents include a high school diploma, GED, Certificate of California Proficiency, a Target Letter submitted on school letterhead stating that the student has fulfilled his or her graduation requirements, or a sealed high school transcript with the student’s graduation date posted.